fengxia41103/myblog/content/thoughts/2nd child.md

 But mostly, I worry about Siqi.
 She has a full life ahead of her.
 I will regret dearly if she were caught in such turmoil someday.
-I wish I could have saved her from going through this; I wish I could be there if the tide comes to her; I wish I could bring her to safety, or at least, peddle the boat for her, so she will be ok.
+I wish I could have helped her from going through this; I wish I could be there if the tide comes to her; I wish I could bring her to safety, or at least, peddle the boat for her, so she will be ok.